King You of Zhou — Controversial Kingdom Terminator and His Beautiful Icy Queen Bao Si

 Lord Shen allied with nomadic Quan Rong and another lord, defeated the king's army, then, assassinated King You of Zhou, Queen Bao Si, and their son Ji Bofu.

-Maybe Zhou's other loyal lords didn’t have time to react, or they didn’t want to save the king, because of their interests.
+Maybe Zhou's other loyal lords didn't have time to react, or they didn't want to save the king for their best interests, or some of them were not satisfied with the king's reform which jeopardized their authority.

 The real truth and reasons are still being argued, however, the result was quite clear.

-King You of Zhou and his crown prince died, their empire was burnt down and ended, and no feudal lords showed up to fight for them in their final war.
+King You of Zhou and his crown prince died, their empire was burnt down and ended, and no feudal lords showed up in time to fight for them in their final war.

 Bamboo Strips Written in Eastern Zhou Dynasty, Recording the History of King You of Zhou Differently, Now Preserved in Tsinghua University.